DynoCC/Dyno-Custom-Commands/Moderation Commands/Verification Command Groups/Advanced Verification Commands By Nex/README.md

 # **Getting Started**
-*If you have any problems, head to the [Dyno Custom Commands Server](https://discord.gg/D3K3Fqz) and send a message to the @TheRoboticon#8358*
+*If you have any problems, head to the [Dyno Custom Commands Server](https://discord.gg/D3K3Fqz) and send a message to the support staff.*

 #### **Things Needed:**